7h3cr0w/rfid-tutorials/scl3711/README.md

 ./install.sh
 ```

-## Find the device
+### Find the device
-After you pluged in the device you should see the device with `dmesg`
+After you pluged in the device, you should see the device with `dmesg`

 ```bash
 $ dmesg